 Set up separate ledgers for trust and operating accounts

-Use Clio’s trust accounting software to create trust and operating accounts as required by legal industry regulators.
-See all transactions connected to a matter or client, and whether they are trust or operating account transactions.
+Use Clio’s trust accounting software to track trust and operating accounts as required by legal industry regulators.
+See all transactions connected to a matter or client and whether they are trust or operating account transactions.

 Create invoices that comply with regulations

-Present line items clearly on your legal invoices and detail funds removed from a trust, along with remaining trust account balances.
+Clearly present line items on your legal invoices that detail funds removed from a trust along with remaining trust account balances.